 No, we cannot accept this type of document as it does not allow for the actual terms and conditions of the award.
 Additionally, it sometimes requires agreement with terms and conditions yet to be created.

-Will the Office of Research authorize the creation of an Early Account for a Federal Contract?
+Will the Office of Research authorize the creation of an Advanced Account for a Federal Contract?

 When will my award receive a new account number?

-Departments, Office of Research, and R/CA work collaboratively in determining whether or not a new account number is necessary.
+Departments, Office of Research, and SPA work collaboratively in determining whether or not a new account number is necessary.
 Factors taken into consideration include the type of award and the language contained within the award, including any language concerning the carrying over of funds between budget periods.
-Typically, Federal Contracts do not allow for carryover between periods of performance; this makes it likely that a new account number will be assigned at the beginning of each period of performance.
-However, Departments should consult OR and/or R/CA if there are questions regarding particular awards.
+Typically, federal contracts do not allow for carryover between periods of performance; this makes it likely that a new account number will be assigned at the beginning of each period of performance.
+However, Departments should consult OR and/or SPA if there are questions regarding particular awards.
 At their discretion, Departments can also choose to request new account numbers to separate each year’s funding or other funding increments, regardless of carryover restrictions.
-This should be indicated to OR when sending internal paperwork for processing.
-Should a new account number be needed/requested, OR will list “To Be Assigned” on the Activation Memos.

-After the contract is signed, is there anything I need to continue working with the Office of Research on?
+After the contract is signed, is there anything I need to continue working on with the Office of Research?